 1. INTRODUCTION (All headings should be in 11-point bold font with all letters capitalized).

-The main body text of the whole manuscript should be written in 11-point font.
-The introduction should include basic concepts, theoretical development, and approaches in the current literature related to the relevant study, as well as the research problem, aim, importance, hypotheses, assumptions, limitations, etc. of the study.
+The entire manuscript should be written in 11-point font.
+The introduction should include basic concepts, theoretical development, and approaches in the current literature related to the relevant study, as well as the research problem, aim, significance, hypotheses, assumptions, limitations, etc. of the study.
 It should begin on a new page.

 2. THEORETICAL/CONCEPTUAL FRAMEWORK (All headings should be in 11-point bold font with all letters capitalized).